 2016 – SEPTEMBER: Early Career Researcher Event

-L to R: 1st – Joanna Sadler, 2nd – Leonardo Rosa, 3rd – Caroline Pearson
+Michael Booth (BBSRC) presents the prizes for best Early Career Researcher presentations.
+Left to Right: 1st – Joanna Sadler; 2nd – Leonardo Rosa; 3rd – Caroline Pearson

 “The opportunity to have frank conversations with both academics and those who work in industry has been invaluable”